confluentinc/ksqldb-recipes/docs/operations/data-center/index.md

 ---
 seo:
-  title: Analyze data center power usage
+  title: Analyze Data Center Power Usage
   description: This recipe analyzes telemetry data from data center power electrical smart panels.
 The stream processing use cases for this data include detection of power usage levels for safety and accounting purposes.
 ---

-# Analyze data center power usage
+# Analyze Data Center Power Usage

-Your business provides a cloud infrastructure offering.
-Multiple physical data center locations are partitioned into smaller tenants, occupied by your customers.
-These individual tenants allow customers to operate in isolation and provide you with an accounting unit to monitor and accurately invoice your customers.
+If your business provides a cloud infrastructure offering with multiple physical data center locations with isolated tenants, you may have an accounting unit to monitor and accurately invoice your customers.

-The data centers consume large amounts of electricity which needs to be monitored to ensure business continuity.
-Additionally, the cost of the electricity needs to be accounted for and billed to the appropriate customer.
+The data centers consume large amounts of electricity which needs to be monitored to ensure business continuity, and each data center is constructed with smart electrical panels that control the power supplies to multiple customer tenants.

-Each data center is constructed with smart electrical panels that control the power supplies to multiple customer tenants.
-The smart panels emit telemetry data that is captured and produced into an Apache Kafka® topic.
+The smart panels emit telemetry data that is captured and produced into an Apache Kafka® topic, and this recipe demonstrates how to accurately bill each customer.

 ![](diagram.svg)

-How can we utilize [ksqlDB](https://ksqldb.io/) to process the control panel telemetry data in real time?

 ## Step-by-step